nilsdeppe/MyEnvironment/README.md

 there isn't an issue, please feel free to file an issue or add a comment on the [blog post](https://nilsdeppe.com/posts/emacs-c++-ide2) with steps to reproduce.

+### YouCompleteMe

+This setup uses YouCompleteMe (ycm) for code completion in C++. clangd is also supported via LSP-mode if one wants to use that instead.
+I have also included my `.ycm_extra_conf.py` file that I use to preprocess compilation flags to deal with things like precompiled headers that break YCM.
+It also sets up the default flags for compilation.
+I've had to symlink the file into various project directories because I haven't managed to get emacs-ycmd to tell ycm to load the conf file from `~/`.

 ## License
 Unless stated otherwise the code in this repository will be distributed under